mozilla/missioncontrol/docs/API.md

   is specified (see below)
 * `relative` (optional): If true (specified and non-zero), return results *from* the time of release of the latest version
+* `version` (optional): Retrieve only data particular to a specific version.
+  May be specified multiple times.

 Returns a dictionary with one element called `measure_data`, a dictionary whose keys are a set of buildids representing unique version, and whose